 Goji Berries promote healthy skin, protect eye health, stabilize blood sugar, detox the liver, increase energy, and boost fertility.

-While most people can tolerate goji berries well there are some instances where they should be avoided.
+While most people can tolerate goji berries there are some instances where they should be avoided.
 Some people may get a stomach ache or allergic reaction.
 People who use blood thinners or take diabetic medications can possibly have a negative reaction.
 Pregnant or nursing mothers should avoid them.

-Human studies have also shown that Schisandra can support vision, even enlarging the field of vision, and can support hearing.
-Studies have also shown that a schisandra extract can suppress the histamine response and modulate inflammation making it a potential ally during seasonal allergies.
-Its astringent and tonifying actions make it well-suited for things like runny nose, tearing eyes.
+Other studies show that a Schisandra tincture can suppress the histamine response and modulate inflammation making it a potential ally during seasonal allergies.
+Its astringent and tonifying actions make it good for things like a runny nose, and tearing eyes.